BeatrizSC/Getting-and-Cleaning-Data-Project/CodeBook.md

 Activity name is added as the final column per each row (can be ordered if needed when tidying the data set).
 	dataSetMeanStdFiltNamed <- merge(dataSetMeanStdFiltered, dataActivityLabels, by="activity")

-## Final dataset labelling with human-readable names.
+### Final dataset labelling with human-readable variable names.
 	names(dataSetMeanStdFiltNamed)<-gsub("Mag", "Magnitude", names(dataSetMeanStdFiltNamed))
 	names(dataSetMeanStdFiltNamed)<-gsub("BodyBody", "Body", names(dataSetMeanStdFiltNamed))
 	names(dataSetMeanStdFiltNamed)<-gsub("Acc", "Accelerometer", names(dataSetMeanStdFiltNamed))